Tom Cairney: Fulham

 In April 2018, he was nominated for the EFL Championship Player of the Season award.
 On 26 May, he scored the only goal against Aston Villa at Wembley Stadium, in the 2018 Championship play-off final to promote Fulham to the Premier League.

 In May 2019, Cairney signed a new long-term contract with Fulham.
 During his four-year spell at the club, he has scored 28 goals during 160 appearances.

-In 2020 pre-season Cairney injured his knee.
+In the 2020 pre-season Cairney injured his knee.
 He managed the injury to allow him to play 10 games up to 19 December.
 He was then out injured for a number of months with his season reported in March as threatened by premature end.

 Since returning from injury, Cairney was used primarily as a substitute, although he retained his position as club captain.
 On 27 August 2022, Cairney came off the bench against Arsenal to record his 250th appearance for Fulham.

 Cairney scored his first goal of the 2023–24 season in a 5–0 home win over Nottingham Forest on 6 December 2023.
 Four days later, Cairney made his 300th appearance in all competitions for Fulham in a 5–0 thumping of West Ham United, in which he assisted one goal and was named man of the match.